DrLinZhang/al_ideal_strength/README.md

 - Paper Title: Stability criteria of Aluminum lattice from first-principles
 - Authors: Lin Zhang, Tianle Wang, and Feng Liu.
 - Journal: Journal of Materials Research and Technology
+- Year: 2015
+- Volume: 34
+- Pages: 1144-1157
 - Link: https://www.sciencedirect.com/science/article/pii/S2238785424028953
 - DOI: https://doi.org/10.1016/j.jmrt.2024.12.092
-- Citation: Please cite our work when using this dataset in your publication or research with the bib file.
+- Citation: Please cite our work when using this dataset in your publication or research with the [bib file](S2238785424028953.bib).

 ## Contributors:
 - Lin Zhang